Hands on with Andy Rubin’s Essential Phone

 Would it be better without that cutout?
 Sure!
 But with display bezels shrinking and selfie-taking at an all-time high, the front-facing camera will forever need a home.
 Add in the fact that it looks like the next iPhone might take a similar approach, and I’d expect these lil’ front facing camera peninsulas to become pretty standard.

 We’ll save the deeper camera comparison stuff for the full review, but the Essential Phone’s rear camera seems strong — particularly outdoors.
+Indoors and in low-light situations, my results have been more mixed.

 To slim things down and ditch the camera bump, they’re actually spreading photo duties across two cameras here: one color, one monochrome.
 The monochrome sensor is able to pick up a bit more detail than its color-sensing counterpart, so they take an image from each and merge them together through a bit of post-processing magic.
 The dual cameras also allow for a portrait mode (read: pretty blurred backgrounds while your foreground subject is in focus); the company showed us a preview build of it, but it wasn’t quite ready in time for the review units.

 Arguably the most intriguing aspect of the Essential Phone are those two little pins on the back.